Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Active Forgetting Framework

 \subsection{Framework Overview}

-\model{} learns from the new memories to achieve unlearning.
+\model{} learns from the new memories to achieve unlearning, which overcomes the disadvantages of both retrain unlearning and reverse unlearning.
 The new memories contain no effective knowledge of the target data, which can overwrite the old ones.
 Figure~\ref{fig:framework} shows the learning (black arrows) and unlearning (blue arrows) workflow of \model{}.
 In the learning workflow, \model{} neither interferes with the original federated learning process nor stores any historical update.
 As described in Section~\ref{sec:fl}, we can condense the original federated learning process into two loops, i.e., local training loop and federated training loop.
-In the unlearning workflow, \model{} incorporates an unlearning loop within the local training loop, and then broadcast the unlearned update through the federated training loop.
+In the unlearning workflow, \model{} incorporates an unlearning loop within the local training loop, and then broadcasts the unlearned update through the federated training loop.

 The unlearning loop in \model{} consists of two modules, i.e., \textit{memory generator} and \textit{knowledge preserver}.
 These two modules tackle the aforementioned issues respectively, i.e., generating effective new memories and overcoming catastrophic forgetting.
 In general, the memory generator initializes a set of teacher models to generate fake labels, and then pairs them with the original feature to produce the manipulated data.
 The knowledge preserver continually trains the model on the manipulated data.
 With the help of the new loss function derived from EWC framework, the knowledge preserver manages to alleviate the catastrophic forgetting phenomenon.
-Algorithm~\ref{alg:aff} summarizes the details in the unlearning workflow, where lines 1 to 6 represent memory generator and line 7 represents knowledge preserver.
+Algorithm~\ref{alg:aff} summarizes the details in the unlearning workflow, where lines 1 to 6 represent the memory generator and line 7 represents the knowledge preserver.